((8))

 set the time signature to something as simple as 4/4, or something really weird.

-press (mainr) and (tempor) to change the time signature for the current pattern
+press (mainr) and (tempor) to change the time signature for the current project.

 if you hear something you like and want to match the tempo of your song to it you can detect the tempo of the audio played through the line-in or built-in mic!